 Let's take a closer look at all of the models to see how they compare...

-The Performance Series consists of the base 400i and the up-level 600i.
+The Performance Series consists of the base 400i, mid-level 600i and top of the line 800i, the newest treadmill in the lineup.

 The Power Series is more advanced than the Performance Series and consists of the base 995i and the up-level 1295i.
 You get stronger motors, higher speeds, more workouts and more incline levels.